ippontech/blog-usa/posts/ml-sagemaker.md

 * Deploy the Model.
 * Obtain Feedback of the Model.

 Each of the above steps are iterative by themselves.
-Multiple iterations can happen during each of these steps depending on the data and performance of the model e.t.c.
+Multiple iterations can happen during each of these steps depending on the data and performance of the model etc.

 ![Machine Learning Process](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Machine_Learning.png)

 # AWS Sagemaker
 AWS Sagemaker is a fully managed AWS Machine Learning service which helps in building, training and deploying Machine Learning models.
-It has a rich set API's, built-in algorithms, integration with various popular libraries such as Tensorflow, PyTorch, SparkML e.t.c., developers tools for authoring models, and hosted production environment for deploying the models.
+It has a rich set API's, built-in algorithms, integration with various popular libraries such as Tensorflow, PyTorch, SparkML etc. It also developers tools for authoring models, and hosted production environment for deploying the models.

 # Regression Model Implementation
-In this example we will develop a regression model to predict body fat percentage based on already labeled data with 14 parameters like Age, Height, Weight, Abdomen circumference e.t.c.
-This data is widely available on the internet.
-A more advanced process is to find only the relevent features or parameters to train the model.
+In this example we will develop a regression model to predict body fat percentage based on already labeled data with 14 parameters like age, height, weight, abdomen circumference etc. This data is widely available ([Dataset Location1](http://lib.stat.cmu.edu/datasets/bodyfat) or [Dataset Location2](http://wiki.stat.ucla.edu/socr/index.php/SOCR_Data_BMI_Regression#References)) on the internet.
+A more advanced process is to find only the relevant features or parameters to train the model.

-We will use the Jupyter Notebook authoring environment provided by Sagemaker to Prepare Data, Train and Evaluate Model, Deploy and Test Model.
+We will use the Jupyter Notebook authoring environment provided by Sagemaker to Prepare Data, Train and Evaluate a model, to Deploy and Test the model.
 The notebook environment also supports version control systems like CodeCommit or GitHub.
-Upload any test data used by the Notebooks into the environment.
+You can upload any test data used by the Notebooks into the environment.
 The notebook lets you install any python libraries needed for your model using tools such as pip, run any git commands to push your changes to version control system.

-In order to use the Jupyter Notebook, we need to create a Notebook Instance by providing an instance type such as ml.t2.medium.
-Provide IAM role with proper access control during instance creation.
+In order to use the Jupyter Notebook, we need to create a Notebook Instance by providing an instance type such as `ml.t2.medium`.
+Provide an IAM role with the proper access control during instance creation.

 Now create a new Jupyter Notebook to interactively Author, Train, Test and Deploy the Model.

 ![Jupyter Notebook](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Jupiter_Notebook_Env.png)

-Prepare the data by reading training dataset from the S3 bucket or from an uploaded file.
-Format the data into an acceptable format usually in the form of arrays and vectors depending on the algorithm used.
+Prepare the data by reading the training dataset from a S3 bucket or from an uploaded file.
+Format the data into an acceptable format typically this is in the form of arrays and vectors depending on the algorithm used.

 ```python
 import numpy as np